Derrick Rose's Signing With Minnesota Leads To A Reunion

 Rose, along with current Los Angeles Laker Isaiah Thomas, were among the many players the Cavs traded shortly before the trade deadline.
 However, as Wojnarowski reminds his readers, the former Rookie of the Year was quickly waived from the team they traded him to: Utah.

 Last year, of course, D-Rose was a member of the chaos-infested New York Knicks.
-Thus, to say the road has been a smooth one for Rose would be far from accurate.
+To say the road has been a smooth one for Rose would be far from accurate.

-Via USA TODAY’s Jeff Zillgitt, the transaction reunites Rose with several old faces.
-One of those faces is former Chicago Bulls’ coach Tom Thibodeau.
+According to USA Today’s Jeff Zillgitt, the transaction reunites Rose with several old faces.
+One of those faces is former Chicago Bulls coach Tom Thibodeau.
 All-Star Jimmy Butler, Taj Gibson, and Aaron Brooks are the others on the list.
 The last time Thibodeau and all of those players were together was the 2014-2015 season.

 According to the Chicago Sun-Times’ Madeline Kenney, Butler had talks with Thibodeau in later February about the possibility of playing with Rose again.
-Originally via the Minneapolis Star Tribune, this is what Butler had to say on the matter at the time.
+Originally, according to the Minneapolis Star Tribune, this is what Butler had to say on the matter at the time.

 “That’s not my job,” Butler said.